micag2025/Supply_Chain_project/README.md

 The application implements a blockchain-based supply chain tracking system on the **Ethereum Sepolia Testnet** using **Solidity smart contracts**, **MetaMask**, **ethers.js**, and a **React-based frontend**.
 The **decentralized application (dApp)** enables authorized users to create, track, and manage product batches through a simplified supply chain lifecycle:

 **Created → Shipped → Delivered**

-A coffee supply chain workflow was used to validate role-based operations involving Farmers, Distributors, and Retailers, demonstrating product traceability, blockchain persistence, and end-to-end lifecycle tracking.
-The project serves as a proof-of-concept for how blockchain technology can improve transparency and accountability across supply chain operations.
+A coffee supply chain workflow involving Farmers, Distributors, and Retailers was used to validate role-based operations, blockchain persistence, and end-to-end product traceability.
+Although implemented as a proof of concept, the project demonstrates how blockchain technology can improve transparency, accountability, and trust across decentralized supply chain operations.

 ---